shindaseishin/8bit/README.md

 * Improve the Assembler
     * More error checking
+    * Do it as a proper recursive descent parser, not the hacky crap that it is now.
 * Resetting the computer does not update all components properly.
 * Have a proper main file that starts the interface rather than the interface being the main file.
 * Move classes and such into a directory structure so that it's not all just piled into one place